 Many companies cater to a wide variety of people and wish to provide a combination of digital channels that will attract and keep customers of all types.
 What should these companies do?

 - Invest in digital channels.
 If you don’t, your competitors will and you will lose your most valued assets – your customers.
+That said, you must create a website just like Bloggingtipshub to promote your products in front of target audience to increase sales and profit.

 - Improve the customer journey.
 Pay careful attention to simplicity of the interactions and continue to tweak over time.
 The user interface is most critical component – make it attractive and efficient and continue to add self-service capabilities that appeal to the Tech-Active and Tech-Aware